LifeboatLLC/DataFormats-VOLs/vol-geotiff/doc/mapping.md

 #### Planar Configuration Limitations

 The VOL connector **only supports PLANARCONFIG_CONTIG** (interleaved pixel data).
-Images with PLANARCONFIG_SEPARATE (where RGB channels are stored as separate planes) are not supported and will fail to open.
-This is a design limitation as the connector expects all color channels for a pixel to be stored contiguously in memory.
+Images with PLANARCONFIG_SEPARATE (where RGB channels are stored as separate planes) are not currently supported and will fail to open.

 #### Photometric Interpretation Limitations

 The VOL connector supports the following photometric interpretations:
-- **PHOTOMETRIC_MINISBLACK**: Grayscale images where 0 is black
+- PHOTOMETRIC_MINISBLACK (Grayscale images where 0 is black)
-- **PHOTOMETRIC_MINISWHITE**: Grayscale images where 0 is white
+- PHOTOMETRIC_MINISWHITE (Grayscale images where 0 is white)
-- **PHOTOMETRIC_RGB**: RGB color images
+- PHOTOMETRIC_RGB (RGB color images)

 Unsupported photometric interpretations include:
 - PHOTOMETRIC_PALETTE (indexed/palette color)
 - PHOTOMETRIC_CIELAB (CIE L\*a\*b\* color space)
 - PHOTOMETRIC_YCBCR (YCbCr color space)
 - Other specialized color spaces

+### Coordinate Information

+Geographic coordinate information (longitude/latitude) can be retrieved from GeoTIFF images by reading the `coordinates` attribute on the dataset representing the image.
+This attribute is only available when the pixels can be meaningfully interpreted as geographic coordinates (i.e. whether `GTIFImageToPCS()` within libgeotiff will succeed).

+The `coordinates` attribute has a 2D dataspace with shape `[height, width]`, with one coordinate pair per pixel.
+It uses an HDF5 compound datatype with the two double fields `lon` and `lat` in decimal degrees.

+Coordinate values are computed dynamically when the attribute is read, based on the TIFF image's stored coordinate system.
+If the computation fails for any individual pixel, its coordinate values are set to NaN.

+This allows users to retrieve the geographic location of any pixel in the image by reading the corresponding element from the `coordinates` attribute array.

 #### Data Type Limitations